We Couldn’t Do This Without You

 Here are some things to keep in mind about the Annual Meeting:

-- You should to contact your program coordinator ahead of time and prearrange a meeting with him or her and any other panelists or presenters after arriving in Baltimore.
+- You should to contact your program coordinator ahead of time and prearrange a meeting with them and any other panelists or presenters once you arrive at the conference.
 Keep in mind that it is sometimes difficult to locate people who are spread throughout several hotels, so planning and scheduling ahead of time is helpful.
 It’s best to meet your co-presenters before the time of the actual session.

-- Nonmember speakers will be automatically registered for the conference and should pick up their name badges and the official program at AALL’s onsite registration desk Baltimore Convention Center.
-The desk is open from late Friday afternoon (July 13) through Tuesday midday (July 17).
+- Nonmember speakers will be automatically registered for the conference and should pick up their name badges and the official program at AALL’s onsite registration desk Washington Convention Center.
+The desk is open from late Friday afternoon (July 12) through Tuesday midday (July 16).
 If your approved stay coincides with our Opening Reception on Saturday evening, you will receive a ticket to this event with your registration badge.
 AALL member speakers should preregister and check in as usual.
-All speakers should ask for a yellow speaker ribbon, so that they may be so identified.
+All speakers should pick up a yellow speaker ribbon at the registration desk, so that they may be so identified.

 - If you have questions about using audio-visual equipment or would like to preview your presentation prior to your program, you are encouraged to stop by the “Speaker Ready Room” in advance of your scheduled program.